admariner/awesome-chalice/README.md

 - [AWS IoT SDK for Python](https://github.com/aws/aws-iot-device-sdk-python-v2) `GitHub`
   - Add Internet of Things support to your Chalice application.
 This pairs well with Chalice's [built-in support for events based on Kinesis Streams](https://aws.amazon.com/blogs/developer/aws-chalice-now-supports-amazon-kinesis-and-amazon-dynamodb-streams/).
 There is also a [Python SDK for Greengrass](https://aws.github.io/aws-greengrass-core-sdk-python/), which runs Lambda functions ON Greengrass IoT edge devices.
 These functions can trigger application logic in Chalice via IoT --> Kinesis Streams.
 - [AWS C Common Runtime](https://github.com/awslabs/aws-c-common) `GitHub`
-  - The most high performance Python-on-AWS applications may make use of the AWS C Common Runtime, which is written in..
+  - The most high performance Python-on-AWS applications may make use of the AWS C Common Runtime, which is written in...
 C!
 You'll need to use the [AWS CRT Python](https://github.com/awslabs/aws-crt-python) module to make the magic happen.
 - [AWS Encryption SDK for Python](https://github.com/aws/aws-encryption-sdk-python/) `GitHub`
   - This is a client-side encryption library, meaning a library for using hard encryption hosted by AWS, in your application logic.
 - [AWS SageMaker SDK for Python](https://github.com/aws/sagemaker-python-sdk) `GitHub`